leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/00-boot.md

 ---
 title: boot
-description: Boot a BrowserPod Pod with your API key to start an isolated, in-browser Linux runtime, optionally persisting its filesystem with a storageKey.
+description: "Boot a BrowserPod Pod with your API key to start an isolated, in-browser Linux runtime, optionally persisting its filesystem with a storageKey."
 ---

 ```ts